zn3x/castmedia/docs/migration.md

 It is also worth noting that having listeners with TLS is not supported with migration.

 To migrate to new instance, you simply run another castmedia instance with same `migrate.bind` unix socket file location.
-It can even be the same configuration of old instance with updates to it.
+It can even be the same configuration file of old instance with updates to it.

 ## Migration in relaying